mchmarny/ns-label-operator/README.md

 			- apiGroups: [""]
 			  resources: ["secrets"]
 			  verbs: ["get"]`,
-	}, // YAML to apply when "demo-role" is created
+	}, // YAML to apply in the namespace where the the specified label is applied })
-})
 ```